-The foregoing and other continued disruptions to our business as a result of the COVID-19 pandemic (including the potential resurgences of COVID-19 in jurisdictions currently engaged in reopening) have had and are likely to continue to have a material adverse effect on our business and could have a material adverse effect on our results of operations, financial condition, cash flows and our ability to service our indebtedness.
+The foregoing and other continued disruptions to our business as a result of the COVID-19 pandemic (including the potential resurgences of COVID-19 in jurisdictions currently engaged in reopening) have had and are likely to continue to have a material adverse effect on our results of operations, financial condition, cash flows and our ability to service our indebtedness.

 Finally, although we have received grants and accelerated payments under the CARES Act, we are reviewing and may seek any additional available benefits in the future under the CARES Act, the COVID-19 Economic Relief Bill (together, the "Relief Bills") or other existing or any future legislation passed that could benefit us.
 We cannot predict the manner in which such future benefits will be allocated or administered, and we cannot assure you that we will be able to access such benefits in a timely manner or at all.
 Certain of the programs we seek to access under the Relief Bills have not previously been administered on the present scale or at all.
 Government or third party program administrators may be unable to cope with the volume of applications in the near term.
-There can be no assurance that the implementation or interpretation of the provisions of the Relief Bills or other legislation will not change in ways that affect our funding or eligibility to participate, or that changes to the terms of such programs will not result in government recoupment of funds that were initially released to us as grants.
-Additionally, accessing these programs and our response to the COVID-19 pandemic have required our management team to devote extensive resources and is likely to continue to do so in the near future, which may negatively affect our ability to implement our business plan and respond to opportunities.
+There can be no assurance that the implementation or interpretation of the provisions of the Relief Bills or other legislation will not change in ways that affect our funding or eligibility to participate, or that changes to the terms of such programs and our response to the COVID-19 pandemic have required our management team to devote extensive resources and is likely to continue to do so in the near future, which may negatively affect our ability to implement our business plan and respond to opportunities.